 Plan Ahead.
-Whether you like to plan your day in detailed minute-by-minute increments, or broad chunks of time, make sure you put deadlines and due dates on your calendar, then work backwards so you have a handle on what needs to be accomplished when.
+Whether you like to plan your day in detailed minute-by-minute increments or broad chunks of time, make sure you put deadlines and due dates on your calendar, then work backward so you have a handle on what needs to be accomplished and when.

 Allow for flexibility.
 Things don’t always go according to plan.
 Leave yourself a little wiggle room to adjust when something unexpected comes up.